Top-Seller

 Description

-The Epiphone Hummingbird EC Studio Cutaway limited-edition acoustic-electric guitar brings back the iconic '60s folk-rock sound with a beautiful modern twist.
-Featuring a solid Sitka spruce top and select mahogany back and sides, this dreadnought cutaway guitar delivers a rich, resonant tone that's perfect for strumming, fingerpicking, and everything in between.
+The Epiphone Hummingbird EC Studio cutaway limited-edition acoustic-electric guitar brings back the iconic '60s folk rock sound with a beautiful modern twist.
+Featuring a solid Sitka spruce top and select mahogany back and sides, this dreadnought cutaway guitar delivers a rich, resonant tone that's perfect for strumming, fingerpicking and everything in between.
 With its built-in Fishman Sonitone electronics, you can seamlessly transition from intimate acoustic settings to amplified performances on any stage.
-Embrace the legacy of legends like Keith Richards and Noel Gallagher with the Hummingbird EC Studio—a guitar that combines classic design with modern versatility.
+Embrace the legacy of legends, such as Keith Richards and Noel Gallagher, with the Hummingbird EC Studio—a guitar that combines classic design with modern versatility.

 A Legacy of Legendary Tone